When it comes to hiring a Virtual Assistant, knowledge is power.

 Lava Automation has an established business that pays taxes in the Philippines.
 That means we are a legal entity in the Philippines and can protect your best interest should something go awry.
 Side note, take a breath.
 Nothing has happened during our time placing the best VAs into highly successful agencies.
 We have a rigorous hiring process to ensure you only get the highest caliber VAs with the utmost integrity.

 But, having experience selling insurance ourselves, we prepare for the worst case scenario.
-If something did happen, we can file criminal charges in the Philippines.
+If something did happen, we have legal representation in the Philippines.
 Imagine not having that behind you.

 You’ve got a VA, maybe you hired him off of Fiverr or onlinejobs.ph and he goes rogue.
 What do you do next?
 Call him and ask nicely for him to right his wrongs?
 Not gonna happen and you’ll not only be out tons of time and money, but you could be held liable for the actions they took.